Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Introduction

 \subsection{Localization techniques}

 Localization refers to the process of inferring the state $x_t$ of a localization system at time instant $t$ from measurements.
-The state $x_t$ at least includes the location $r_t$, but is frequently augmented with quantities such as the orientation $q_t$ and velocity $v_t$, required to describe the sensor measurements and the motion of the platform carrying the localization system.
-There are three main techniques for localization exploiting spatial variations in the Earth's magnetic field $\B$: map matching, \ac{SLAM}, and dead-reckoning.
+The state $x_t$ at least includes the location $r_t$, but is commonly augmented with quantities, such as the orientation $q_t$ and velocity $v_t$, required to describe the sensor measurements and the motion of the platform carrying the localization system.

+There are three main techniques for localization using spatial variations in the Earth's magnetic field $\B$: map matching, \ac{SLAM}, and dead reckoning.

 \emph{Magnetic-field map matching}, where the state $x_t$ is inferred by matching a sequence of magnetometer measurements $y_{1:t}$ to a map~\M. The map, directly or indirectly, describes the magnetic field~\B, the magnitude $\lVert \B\rVert$, or the field potential as a function of the location $r_t$.
 If the features within the map~\M are linked to a global frame of reference, this technique provides absolute location with a bounded location error.